MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ----

-## 3 - Create the Postgres database in Azure
+## 3 - Create the PostgreSQL database in Azure

-You can create a Postgres database in Azure using the [Azure portal](https://portal.azure.com/), Visual Studio Code, or the Azure CLI.
+You can create a PostgreSQL database in Azure using the [Azure portal](https://portal.azure.com/), Visual Studio Code, or the Azure CLI.

 ### [Azure portal](#tab/azure-portal)